The Lamperti representation of real-valued self-similar Markov processes: Examples

 \end{corollary}

-Note that as expected, the L\'evy process $\xi^{0,+}$ is the one obtained in \cite{Caballero-Chaumont}.
-Furthermore, the downwards change of sign rate, which is the death rate in \cite{Caballero-Chaumont}, is $c^{-}\alpha^{-1}$.
-From the triples of $\xi^{0,+}$ and $\xi^{0,-}$ we can observe that both belong to the Lamperti-stable family.
-In the particular case where $X$ is a symmetric $\alpha$-stable process with $\alpha\in(0,1)$, the description in Corollary \ref{coro16} coincides with the one in \cite{Caballero-Pardo-Perez11}, see (\ref{eq2323}).
+Note that as expected, the L\'evy process $\xi^{0,+}$ is the one obtained in Caballero and Chaumont~\cite{Caballero-Chaumont}.
+Furthermore, the downwards change of sign rate, which is the death rate in Caballero and Chaumont \cite {Caballero-Chaumont}, is $c^{-}\alpha^{-1}$.
+From the triples of $\xi^{0,+}$ and $\xi^{0,-}$, we can observe that both belong to the Lamperti-stable family.
+In the particular case where $X$ is a symmetric $\alpha$-stable process with $\alpha\in(0,1)$, the description in Corollary \ref{coro16} coincides with the one in Caballero, Pardo and P\'erez \cite {Caballero-Pardo-Perez11}, see (\ref{eq2323}).
 Note that $U^{0,+}$, $U^{0,-}$ are identically distributed and they are such that $U^{0,\pm} \overset{\mathcal{L}}= \log V$, where $V$ follows a Pareto distribution with parameter $\alpha$, viz.,

-In order to prove the main theorem of this subsection we need the following two lemmas.
+In order to prove the main theorem of this subsection, we need the following two lemmas.

-\begin{lemma} Let $X$ be an $\alpha$-stable process, $\alpha \in(0,2)$.
-Then, for any $x\in \mathbb{R}^\ast$:
+\begin{lemma} Let $X$ be an $\alpha$-stable process, $\alpha\in(0,2)$.
+Then, for any $x\in\mathbb{R}^\ast$,